Health Care Guide Information

 Treatment of leukemia:

-Chemotherapy: However, chemotherapeutic drugs are the first treatment of choice for it.
+However, chemotherapeutic drugs are the first treatment of choice for it.
 Moreover, treatment regimens vary for each type.
 Chemotherapy drugs kill cancer cells.
 The stages of treatment are induction, consolidation, and maintenance therapy, depending upon the patient’s response to cancer.

-Bone Marrow Transplant:
+Bone Marrow Transplant and Leukemia

-Moreover, the second choice of treatment is a stem cell or bone marrow transplant, which could be fully matched allogeneic from a matched sibling or matched unrelated donor or haploidentical.
-Moreover, before transplant, cancer cells or leukemic cells are finished or killed by high-dose chemotherapy or radiation therapy, and then new bone marrow is infused to establish a leukemia-free bone marrow to regenerate new healthy cells.
+Moreover, before transplant, cancer cells or leukemic cells are killed by high-dose chemotherapy or radiation therapy, and then new bone marrow is infused to establish a leukemia-free bone marrow to regenerate new healthy cells.

 CAR-T. (Chimeric antigen receptor T cell therapy):